dalealleshouse/TuringMachine/README.md

-# TurningMachine
+# TuringMachine
-Simple demonstration of a Turning Machine in C#
+Simple demonstration of a Turing Machine in C#